m-bock/purescript-transit/README.md

 1. `reflectType` converts your type-level DSL specification to a term-level equivalent
 2. `TransitGraphviz.writeToFile` uses that to render a Graphviz `.dot` file

 The `writeToFile` function accepts an options record that lets you customize the diagram.
-The `theme` option controls the color scheme. **Transit** provides six built-in themes:
+E.g. the `theme` option which we're using above controls the color scheme. **Transit** provides a couple of built-in themes.
+But you can also provide your own.

-- `themeHarmonyLight` and `themeHarmonyDark` - Harmonious color palettes
-- `themeContrastLight` and `themeContrastDark` - High-contrast palettes for better visibility
-- `themeGradientLight` and `themeGradientDark` - Gradient-based color schemes

 To convert the `.dot` file to an SVG (or other formats), use the Graphviz command-line tools: